Stv-devl/article-preview-component/README.md

 ### What I learned

-I learned to use simple Javascipt, in this exercice I used the toggle for diplay or not the popup.
+I learned to use simple Javascipt, in this exercice I used the toggle for display or not the popup.

 ### Continued development